Candice-Leigh-King/our-whereabouts-website/_posts/Mexico/2021-05-03-holbox-mexicos-hidden-gem.md

     blog-featured-textarea_html: >-
       <h2>HOW TO GET TO HOLBOX:</h2><p>The easiest way to get to Holbox is from
-      either Cancun or Playa del Carmen, but you can also get there from Tulum, Meerida and Valladolid.<br />The cheapest way to get to Holbox is by public bus and a ferry.&nbsp;</p><h4><strong>Bus:</strong></h4><p>Take an
+      either Cancun or Playa del Carmen, but you can also get there from Tulum, Merida, and Valladolid.<br />The cheapest way to get to Holbox is by public bus and a ferry.&nbsp;</p><h4><strong>Bus:</strong></h4><p>Take an
       ADO bus.
 Book your trip online because they fill up easily.</p><p><strong>From Cancun to Chiquila:</strong><br